Iteranya/hikarin-framework/README.md

 Instead of creating a clunky game file, Hikarin transforms your story into a single, universal file that can be played almost anywhere—in a web browser, inside other games, and even in Minecraft.

-This project was born from a single, passionate goal: to bring the legendary **Minecraft Mob Talker Mod** back to life, allowing rich, character-driven stories to unfold right inside the game.

 ---

 ## 📸 A Glimpse Into Your Creative Studio